 After experiencing a long decline in teen cigarette use, the sudden resurgence of nicotine addiction through e-cigarettes deeply concerns doctors, researchers and scientists.
 Indications exist that the adolescent brain is exposed to serious risks from nicotine addiction, now being fed by such vaping products as Juul.

-Our case generation services help personal injury lawyers by delivering qualified Juul lawsuit leads with signed claimants.
+Our legal marketing services help personal injury lawyers by delivering qualified Juul lawsuit leads with signed claimants.

 Call Broughton Partners today at (855) 463-1735 for your free consultation.
 Together we can ensure there is No Claimant without a Claim.

 - Chris Kirkham.
 “Juul disregarded early evidence it was hooking teens”, Reuters.
 Accessed November 6, 2019.